NBSSI creates 18,000 jobs within three years – Executive Director

 Source: GNA

-The National Board for Small Scale Industries (NBSSI) has facilitated the creation of 18,600 jobs in the country since 2017, Mrs. Kosi Yankey-Ayeh, the Executive Director of the NBSSI has said.
+The National Board for Small Scale Industries (NBSSI) has facilitated the creation of 18,600 jobs in Ghana since 2017, Mrs. Kosi Yankey-Ayeh, the Executive Director of the NBSSI has said.

-In addition, the NBSSI with support from the MasterCard Foundation is implementing a project which seeks to create 39,000 jobs for young men and women in the country within three years, with 70 percent of females as beneficiaries.
+In addition, the NBSSI with the support from the MasterCard Foundation is implementing a project which seeks to create 39,000 jobs for young men and women in the country within three years, with 70 per cent of females as beneficiaries.

 MasterCard Foundation is one of the largest private organisations in the world which seeks to advance learning and promote financial inclusion to create an inclusive and equitable world.

-Mrs. Yankey-Ayeh disclosed this in a speech read on her behalf at the Bono Regional launch of the NBSSI/MasterCard Foundation’s Young Africa Works Project in Sunyani.
+Mrs. Yankey-Aye disclosed this in a speech read on her behalf at the Bono Regional launch of the NBSSI/MasterCard Foundation’s Young Africa Works Project in Sunyani.

 The three-year project has three components – Innovative, Creativity and Entrepreneurship (ICE), Apprenticeship to Entrepreneurship (A2E) and the Micro Small Medium Scale Enterprise (MSME) Business Acceleration components.